fedscornell/DataImputation/README.md

-# Completing Under-Determined Spatial Agri-Food Data Systems: A Flexible  Bayesian Framework
+# Overcoming Data Barriers in Spatial Agri-Food Systems Analysis: A Flexible Bayesian Framework

 This repository is created to share data and code of the vegetable and livestock data imputation program.